flaudem/ProjetDeepLearnig_IAS/README.md

 # Global Wheat Detection
 <p align="center"><img src="ProjetDL_images/desc.png" /></p>

+**As you have seen the picture, the task of this competition is to predict the bounding boxes of wheat heads in different images.
+The images have a varying number of wheat heads, colors, orientations, and so on making the task more challenging.**

 ## Description
 Most food products are made from wheat.
 Thanks to its popularity in use, wheat is widely studied in the agricultural field.
 Specialists are working on detecting an image of wheat ears collected from many wheat fields around the world.
 Described as spikes at the top of the plant containing the grain, the images of wheat ears are processed to estimate its size and density in different varieties.
 Farmers will be able to use the data to assess health and maturity when making management decisions in their fields.
 However, accurately detecting wheat ears in outdoor field images can be visually difficult.
 There are often overlaps of dense wheat plants and weather such as wind can blur the photographs.
 Both make it difficult to identify unique heads.
 Additionally, appearances vary due to maturity, color, genotype, and head orientation.
 Finally, as wheat is cultivated all over the world, different varieties, planting densities, patterns and field conditions must be considered.
 The models developed for the phenotyping of wheat must be generalized between different growing environments.
 Current detection methods involve one and two stage detectors (Yolo-V3 and Faster-RCNN), but even when trained with a large dataset, a bias towards the training region remains.